cmstatr/cmstatr/paper.md

 the statistical tests mentioned above.
 If any of the diagnostic tests failed, a warning is shown and the test failure is also recorded in the returned object (and shown in that object's `print` method).
-In the example above, the output shows that the Anderson-Darling test for normality [@Lawless_1982] rejects the hypothesis that the data is drawn from a normal distribution.
+In the example above, the output shows that the Anderson--Darling test for normality [@Lawless_1982] rejects the hypothesis that the data is drawn from a normal distribution.

 Two non-parametric basis calculations, based on [@Guenther_1970] and [@Vangel_1994] are also implemented in `cmstatr`.
-These functions perform the same diagnostic tests, but omits the Anderson-Darling test for a particular distribution.
+These functions perform the same diagnostic tests, but omits the Anderson--Darling test for a particular distribution.

 The diagnostic test can be run directly using `cmstatr` as well.
 For